-The sight of snowdrops peeping through in January or February never fails to cheer us up – here's our pick of where to go and see them this winter.
+The sight of these tiny white flowers peeping through in January or February never fails to cheer us up – here's our pick of where to see snowdrops.

 Below, we list some of the finest places across England to go and see these beautiful little flowers.